dart-lang/site-www/src/content/libraries/async/async-await.md

    ```

 1. As the code now has an `async` function,
-   add the `await` keyword to wait for a future to complete.
+   add the `await` operator to wait for a future to complete.

    <?code-excerpt "async_await/bin/get_order.dart (print-order)" replace="/await/[!$&!]/g"?>
    ```dart